 ABOUT THE WORK

 My collage practice incorporates aspects of printmaking, drawing, painting, and digital media.
-I begin by generating my own collage material like monotype prints or paintings which are destroyed throughout the creative process by being ripped or cut apart.
+I begin by generating my collage material, like monotype prints or paintings, which are destroyed throughout the creative process by being ripped or cut apart.
 These initial compositions are inspired by intuitive mark making, experimentation, and play.
 Prints, drawings, and paintings are repurposed as raw material and treated like building blocks for larger collages as they are torn and cut apart into new puzzle-like pieces.
 Once I have substance to work with, I arrange pieces of collage papers by continuously moving and organizing elements until a composition feels complete.
 I try multiple combinations of cut-outs and reposition materials, lines, and textures while discovering relationships between negative and positive space.
 Layers are built, shapes are uncovered, and solutions to compositions emerge.

 ABOUT THE ARTIST

 Rachel Hausmann Schall is a born and raised midwestern artist, writer, and educator living and working in central Wisconsin.
 She received her BFA from the Milwaukee Institute of Art & Design (MIAD) in 2015.
-She exhibits work regularly at gallery spaces in Milwaukee, including solo exhibitions at Chamber (2016) and the Real Tinsel (2021) and has shown nationally at a variety of museums, galleries, and artist-run spaces.
+She exhibits work regularly at gallery spaces in Milwaukee, including solo exhibitions at Chamber (2016) and the Real Tinsel (2021), and has shown nationally at a variety of museums, galleries, and artist-run spaces.

 Her work takes shape in many forms, although currently, she is interested in exploring text, language, and mark-making through written and visual mediums like collage, painting, sculpture, and printmaking.
-Hausmann Schall is one of the co-organizers of the emerging artist grant and exhibition program The Grilled Cheese Grant.
+Hausmann Schall is one of the co-organizers of the emerging artist grant and exhibition program, The Grilled Cheese Grant.
 In addition to her practice as an artist, Rachel is a contributing writer for both the Chicago-based arts publication Sixty Inches From Center and the Wisconsin-based publication Artdose Magazine.
-Her written pieces highlight the work of underrepresented artists, galleries, and arts-related projects in the midwest.
+Her written pieces highlight the work of underrepresented artists, galleries, and arts-related projects in the Midwest.
 Rachel Hausmann Schall works as a Curator of Education at the Leigh Yawkey Woodson Art Museum in Wausau, WI.

 ABOUT BUYING THIS WORK